fpinscala/fpinscala/README_muc.md

 MHO: Scala collections seem to work as expected (even just great if compare them to Java collections or helper libs like Guava), so why bother too much about internals?

+#### Some more examples for Option and Either
+These are the additional examples from the session: https://github.com/fpinscala-muc/fpinscala-abo64/blob/master/exercises/src/main/scala/fpinscala/errorhandling/Worksheet.sc

 ### Additional links
 * http://danielwestheide.com/blog/2012/12/19/the-neophytes-guide-to-scala-part-5-the-option-type.html
 * http://danielwestheide.com/blog/2012/12/26/the-neophytes-guide-to-scala-part-6-error-handling-with-try.html Try has its theoretical flaws, but in practice ...